-Players who remain in college for their senior seasons often assume leadership roles on their teams, a quality that NFL teams value greatly when selecting players.
+Student-athletes who remain in college for their senior seasons often assume leadership roles on their teams, a quality that NFL teams value greatly when selecting players.

-One player that exudes leadership currently in the NFL is Chicago Bears linebacker Kahlil Mack.
+One player that exudes leadership currently in the NFL is Los Angeles Chargers linebacker Kahlil Mack.

-Following his junior season at the University of Buffalo in 2013, Mack was advised by the NFL College Advisory Committee to remain in school.
+Following his junior season at the University of Buffalo, Mack was advised by the NFL College Advisory Committee to remain in school.

 "I couldn't do that to my mom (who is a school teacher)," Mack told USA Today.
 "Couldn't leave school without a degree, couldn't do that to her or myself."
-After completing his degree and finishing a stellar senior season on the field, he became the 5th overall pick in the 2014 Draft.
+After completing his degree and finishing a stellar senior season on the field, he became the 5th overall pick in the Draft.